sourcegraph/sourcegraph-public-snapshot/docs/management/data_collection.md

 # Choices

-For companies whose policies prohibit the use of cloud services, Sourcegraph Core Enterprise can operate without any external network access.
+For companies whose policies prohibit the use of cloud services, Sourcegraph Enterprise can operate without any external network access.
 [Contact us](mailto:help@sourcegraph.com) for more information.